pagkly/Zed/Investopedia3/What Is an Equity Multiplier.md

 An equity multiplier of 2 means that half the company's assets are financed with debt, while the other half is financed with equity.

 The equity multiplier is an important factor in DuPont analysis, a method of financial assessment devised by the chemical company for its internal financial review.
-The DuPont model breaks the calculation of [return on equity](https://www.investopedia.com/terms/r/returnonequity.asp) (ROE) into three ratios: net profit margin (NPM), [asset turnover ratio](https://www.investopedia.com/terms/a/assetturnover.asp), and the equity multiplier.
+The DuPont model breaks the calculation of [[return on equity]](https://www.investopedia.com/terms/r/returnonequity.asp) (ROE) into three ratios: net profit margin (NPM), [[asset turnover ratio]](https://www.investopedia.com/terms/a/assetturnover.asp), and the equity multiplier.

 If ROE changes over time or diverges from normal levels for the peer group, the DuPont analysis can indicate how much of this is attributable to use of financial leverage.
 If the equity multiplier fluctuates, it can significantly affect ROE.